repotag/cutting_edge/README.md

 ### Deploying on Heroku

-Heroku's free plan has been discontinued, but this Repository still contains the necessary `Procfile` and `heroku.config.rb` for hosting CuttingEdge on Heroku.
+Heroku's free plan has been discontinued, but this Repository still contains the necessary files for hosting CuttingEdge on Heroku.
 See [here](https://github.com/repotag/cutting_edge/blob/main/heroku/HEROKU_HOWTO.md) for instructions.

 ### As a gem